Hydrangea plants are known for their large, showy flowers, which make them popular garden plants.

 Hydrangea plants thrive in partial sun or dappled sunlight.

 Morning sun followed by afternoon shade is ideal.
-This will help prevent the flowers from wilting in the day’s heat.
+This will help prevent the flowers from wilting in the heat of the day.

 They can also tolerate some shade, but too much shade will cause them to become leggy.